 - Amount signing needs to be correct.
 MYOB expects debits and credits to be clearly distinguished.
 Some conversion methods dump everything into a single "Amount" column with positive and negative values, while MYOB may expect separate Debit and Credit columns depending on your import configuration.

 - Description fields must be clean, single-line entries.
-Multi-line artifacts from PDF conversion, where a single transaction's description wraps across two or three lines, will break column alignment and either error on import or create duplicate rows.
+Multi-line artefacts from PDF conversion, where a single transaction's description wraps across two or three lines, will break column alignment and either error on import or create duplicate rows.

 The reliable workflow is: convert to a structured spreadsheet first, audit the data for these issues, then export as CSV in the correct format.
 Skipping the verification step and importing directly from an unchecked source is how you end up with reconciliation mismatches that take longer to fix than the original conversion.
 For a detailed walkthrough of the MYOB-specific formatting, see our guide on importing bank statement data into MYOB.